 On October 19, 2020, Ranko Pelicarić, president of the Council of Bars and Law Societies of Europe (CCBE), wrote a letter to Turkish President Recep Tayyip Erdoğan to express their concern over the continued detention of Sevda Çelik Özbingöl.

 Özbingöl’s 4th hearing was held at Urfa 6th High Criminal Court on November 17, 2020.
 According to the prosecutor’s opinion, she was requested to be punished with the charges of “membership of a terrorist organization, propaganda of a terrorist organization and opposition to the Law No. 2911”.
-The court board decided to continue the detention, and the next hearing will be held on December 11, 2020.
+The court board decided to continue the detention.